 Along with the peace and tranquillity of the marshes East Anglia also boasts some fantastic beaches, more cathedrals than anywhere in the country and some excellent shopping and nightlife in its cities.

-Renting a hot tub lodge in East Anglia has never been easier with low deposits and some fantastic deals and with so much to do and see in this region, you’ll be glad you did!
+Renting log cabins with hot tubs in the East of England has never been easier with low deposits and some fantastic deals and with so much to do and see in this region, you’ll be glad you did!

 Comprising of 4 counties, Cambridgeshire, Essex, Suffolk and Norfolk the region boasts some stunning countryside, including Constable country, the unique Norfolk Broads, Thetford Forest and an abundance of picturesque villages and market towns

-With 500 miles of coastline, there are plenty of long stretches of golden sands to explore sand and East Anglia is renowned for having the best birdwatching in the UK.
+With 500 miles of coastline, there are plenty of long stretches of golden sands to explore sand and it is renowned for having the best birdwatching in the UK.

 Amazing stately homes, fascinating museums a rich maritime heritage and the largest collection of cathedrals in the UK can all be found in this low-lying area bordered to the North and East by the North Sea.